niekados/Journey/README.md

 <img src="documentation/wireframes/colors.png" alt="Colours" style="width:50%;">

-- **#FFC9B9** - This soft, warm color represents the sun setting at the end of a day, evoking a sense of calm and reflection.
+- **#FFC9B9** - This soft, warm colour represents the sun setting at the end of a day, evoking a sense of calm and reflection.
 It’s used to create a soothing backdrop, symbolizing the peaceful moments when users sit down to journal.
 - **#0E3B02** - A deep green shade, reminding of forest treetops and the rich greenness of moss.
 This color adds depth and a connection to nature, grounding the user experience in a sense of tranquility and growth.
+It has a contrast ratio of 12.76 with white (#FFFFFF), 8.70 with #FFC9B9, and 8.02 with #B7D799.
-- **#B7D799** - A lighter green used for accents.
-This color highlights elements and draws attention in a way that feels fresh, complementing the deeper green tones.
+- **#B7D799** - A lighter green is used for accents.
+This colour highlights elements and draws attention in a way that feels fresh, complementing the deeper green tones.

 ### Typography